 c.
 If further escalation is necessary, the Parties will resolve in accordance with the Dispute Resolution Process.

 2.7 As an operational provider to Kellogg, Service Provider must initiate and provide supporting data and documentation for claims against transportation carriers or other third parties responsible for damaging the Goods or the Facility to reduce Kellogg’s or Service Provider’s financial exposure to losses caused by such other parties.
-Service Provider must perform this function in accordance with Kellogg claims procedures or guidelines.
+Service Provider will make commercially reasonable efforts to perform this function in accordance with Kellogg claims procedures or guidelines.

 2.8 Kellogg and Service Provider agree to conduct a complete audit of the Facility on an annual basis, which will establish and confirm the agreed-upon condition and quantity of equipment located in the Facility (the “Warehouse Audit”).
 For all purposes under this Agreement, including but not limited to assessing liability for damage or destruction to the Facility or loss of equipment, and setting forth maintenance obligations, the Parties will use the Warehouse Audit as the baseline inventory of equipment and condition of the Facility as of the effective date of the applicable Warehouse Audit, with the initial Warehouse Audit being the baseline as the Effective Date.
 Service Provider is liable and responsible for all equipment owned by other parties while on Facility premises that is within the exclusive control of Service Provider except to the extent Service Provider can prove that any loss or damage to such equipment is caused by the negligent acts or omissions of the other parties.